zipvilization/Zipvilization/status/index.md

 Its purpose is to make extreme early concentration more difficult and to give a broader group of independent participants an opportunity to enter during the earliest stage.

-The MAX BUY and related launch mechanics are part of that structure.
+The MAX BUY, initial Max Wallet and related launch mechanics are part of that structure.

 > **The Pool opens the door.**
 >